ashiishme/angular-blog/README.md

 Download <a target="_blank" href="https://github.com/ashiishme/wordpress-server">WordPress server</a> from my `wordpress-server` repository.

-Install WordPress on your server and complete all setup.
+<a href="https://wordpress.org/download/">Download</a> & Install WordPress on your server and complete all setup.

 Upload `wordpress-server` repository in your WordPress theme directory.
 `your-wp-dir > wp-content > themes`